django-cms/user-guide/user-guide/source/tutorial/02-toolbar.rst

 - **Manage versions...** - get a list of all versions of this page in the sidebar.
-- **Compare to version <x>...** - get a visual comparison on how the currently viewed version differs from any other version of the pasge.
+- **Compare to version <x>...** - get a visual comparison on how the currently viewed version differs from any other version of the page.
 Difference are highlighted by colors either on the page or the page's source code.
 - **Discard Changes** - makes all changes of the current draft undone